photo by Laura Ferrara

 More about my songs:

-I know music is one of the many boats that helps us sail back to bodies that aren’t broken, to the knowledge that was meant to be passed on.
-I really care about what we have collectively forgotten and been forced to forget.
-There are all sorts of confusing ways we can build knots in our ancestry, and our hearts, in our ecosystems, etc. Songs reach above and through all that.
-You can really tell your great-great-great grandmother what she’s been waiting to hear, if you sing it right.
-You can really close an open wound and watch new plants grow if you choose the right rhythm.
+Music is one of the many boats that helps us sail back to bodies that aren’t broken, to the knowledge that was meant to be passed on.
+There's so much we have collectively forgotten and been forced to forget.
+There are many ways we build knots in our ancestry, and our hearts, in our ecosystems, etc. Songs reach above and through!
+You can tell your great-great-great grandmother what she’s been waiting to hear, if you sing it right.
+You can close an open wound and watch new plants grow if you choose the right rhythm.
 This is what I research when I make songs, and what I aim to share when I sing them to people.